adopted-ember-addons/ember-electron/README.md

 ### Used for Windows builds only

+**Note:** Windows builds on non-Windows platforms require [Wine](https://www.winehq.org/) to be available on your PATH before the build/package step is executed.

 * `--win32metadata` - *Object* Object hash of application metadata to embed into the executable (Windows only):

   - `CompanyName` - *String*